prism-zip/prism-dictation/readme.rst

                         - ``YDOTOOL`` Compatible with all Linux distributions and Wayland but requires some setup.
                         - ``WTYPE`` Compatible with Wayland.
                         - ``STDOUT`` Bare stdout with Ctrl-H for backspaces.
-                          For help on setting up ydotool, see ``readme-ydotool.rst`` in the nerd-dictation repository.
+                          For help on setting up ydotool, see ``readme-ydotool.rst`` in the prism-dictation repository.
   --verbose VERBOSE     Verbosity level, defaults to zero (no output except for errors)

                         - Level 1: report top level actions (dictation started, suspended .. etc).